-- 10. Plaintiff National Education Association (NEA) is a 501(c)(5) nonprofit organization headquartered in Washington, D.C.
+- 11. Plaintiff National Education Association (NEA) is a nonprofit organization headquartered in Washington, D.C.
 NEA is the nation's oldest and largest professional association of educators and represents approximately three million members who work at every level of education-from pre-school to university graduate programs.
 NEA's members include individuals training to become educators, classroom teachers, education support professionals, higher education faculty and staff, and other current and former educators.
-NEA has affiliate organizations in every state and in more than 14,000 communities across the nation. - 11.
-NEA's mission is to advocate for education professionals and to ensure that public education prepares every student to succeed in a diverse and interdependent world.
+NEA has affiliate organizations in every state and in more than 14,000 communities across the nation. - 12.
+NEA's mission is to advocate for education professionals and to ensure that public education prepares every student to succeed in a diverse and interdependent world. - 13.
+To further that mission, NEA and its members share core values, including that public education is the gateway to equal opportunity; is vital to building respect for the worth, dignity, and equality of every individual in our diverse society; and provides individuals with the skills to be involved, informed, and engaged in our representative democracy.

-- 12. To further that mission, NEA and its members share core values, including that public education is the gateway to equal opportunity; is vital to building respect for the worth, dignity, and equality of every individual in our diverse society; and provides individuals with the skills to be involved, informed, and engaged in our representative democracy. - As the nation has grown more diverse, 1 state and local curriculum, education 13. programming, and educator preparation standards have been revised to require that educators both learn to, and do teach, in ways that are culturally competent and racially inclusive.
-Such curriculum and practices have been shown to be more effective methods of reaching and engaging students and preparing them to thrive in our multiracial democracy. - Consistent with, and essential to, fulfilling NEA's mission, values, and objectives, 14.
-NEA provides several core services to its affiliates and members.
-These services include: - (a) professional excellence grants that assist educators in expanding their skills and expertise, including in educating students of different races and backgrounds, including students with disabilities, students from rural communities, and students who are multi-lingual learners; - (b) professional development training in such skills that NEA and its affiliates often offer with the support of school districts; - (c) micro-credentials (certifications in a particular topic) in such skills for which NEA members provide training and by which NEA members can advance in their careers; - (d) education reform efforts that often highlight the diverse assets of a school and its surrounding community; - (e) reading programs that celebrate a nation of diverse authors and readers; and
+- 14. As the nation has grown more diverse, 1 state and local curriculum, education programming, and educator preparation standards have been revised to require that educators both learn to, and do teach, in ways that are culturally competent and racially inclusive.
+Such curriculum and practices have been shown to be more effective methods of reaching and engaging students and preparing them to thrive in our multiracial democracy. - 15.
+Consistent with, and essential to, fulfilling NEA's mission, values, and objectives, NEA provides several core services to its affiliates and members.
+These services include: - (a) professional excellence grants that assist educators in expanding their skills and expertise, including in educating students of different races and backgrounds, including students with disabilities, students from rural communities, and students who are multi-lingual learners; - (b) professional development training in such skills that NEA and its affiliates often offer with the support of school districts; - (c) micro-credentials (certifications in a particular topic) in such skills for which careers; - (d) education reform efforts that often highlight the diverse assets of a school and its surrounding community; - (e) reading programs that celebrate a nation of diverse authors and readers; and - (f) trainings for members and staff on diversity, equity, inclusion, and racial and social justice.